Today I’m sharing with you one of my favourite double lessons on the Spanish Armada and its defeat.

-I particularly love it for two reasons; firstly I was observed teaching part 1 by Ofsted and received a glowing report from the inspector, secondly it enables students to demonstrate progress their progress very easily over the two lessons.
+I particularly love it for two reasons; firstly I was observed teaching part 1 by Ofsted and received a glowing report from the inspector, secondly it enables students to demonstrate their progress very easily over the two lessons.

 The resources are an amalgamation of my own ideas and that of others from resources I’ve collated the past few years.

 Lesson 1 – The lesson starts with an empathy exercise – putting yourself in the image – and has 3 options for students to choose how to approach the task.
 Students imagine they are in the image which zooms in and out, I also put sound effects on as students enter the classroom.
 The choice enables all students to access the task; no matter their ability or the time in which they entered the room.

 I’ve edited a few bits out that were relevant to the previous lesson so this resource follows on with a bit of information about the Navy Royal and some rather famous ships.
 It’s at this point I assess prior knowledge asking questions to obtain what students already know about the Spanish Armada (usually very little).